Dennmak/Dennmak.github.io/_posts/2025-04-30-Setting-Up-HTTPS.md

 ![Screenshot 10](/assets/img/Screenshot 10 - Setting Up Https.png)

 Next, head to the second PC and go to desktop and then browser.
 Type **https://192.168.1.10** into the address bar and press enter or go.
 You should be able to connect and it looks like https is working!
-Wooho, we're secure!
+Woohoo, we're secure!

 ![Screenshot 11](/assets/img/Screenshot 11 - Setting Up Https.png)